Ashu5999/mint-my-story/WARP.md

       - `attachTerms` – attaches existing terms to an asset, probing for `attachTerms` vs `attachLicenseTerms`.
       - `setRoyaltyConfig` – configures royalties using whichever royalty module method exists (`setRoyaltyConfig`, `configureRoyaltyForIp`, etc.), keeping splitting logic centralized.
     - All functions normalize errors via `normalizeError` into a common `StoryError` so callers can rely on `success` and `error` fields without throwing.
+  - This module is server-side only (relies on `process.env` and Node-compatible Story SDK clients) and should be called from API routes or backend code, not directly from browser-only React components.
   - Design expectation: frontend / backend code should treat these helpers as the only touchpoint with the Story SDK (no direct `StoryClient` usage elsewhere), to keep RPC, account, and method-detection logic in one place.

+### Backend & Story Protocol API layer

+- Next.js-style API routes under `pages/api/` expose Story Protocol operations over HTTP:
+  - `register.ts` – wraps `registerAsset` to mint/register an IP asset using an IPFS metadata URI and optional royalty splits.
+  - `createTerms.ts` – wraps `createTerms` to create license/terms for an existing IP asset.
+  - `attachTerms.ts` – wraps `attachTerms` to attach previously created terms to an asset.
+  - `setRoyalty.ts` – wraps `setRoyaltyConfig` to configure royalty splits for an asset.
+- All handlers:
+  - Accept `POST` JSON bodies validated with `zod`.
+  - Return a consistent response shape with `success` and, on failure, an `error` object containing `code`, `message`, and optional `details`.
+- These routes are expected to run in a Node/Next-like serverless environment where the Story Protocol environment variables (see below) are available via `process.env`.

 ### Hooks and utilities